Tennessee Grandparent Visitation Rights Law

 Grandparents’ rights are more limited if the child was removed from his parents’ custody and placed in foster care or another child care agency.
 These are cases in which the home environment was a danger to the child and he was removed in order to protect him.
 In such cases, the grandparents can ask for reasonable visitation rights if three conditions are met.
 The first condition is that the visitations are in the best interests of the child.
 The second condition is that the grandparents adequately protect the child from further abuse and intimidation by the perpetrator or another member of the family.
 The third condition requires that they have not committed a criminal offense (such as rape, sexual battery, and other violent crimes) against the grandchild or their own children.

 The laws above apply even in cases where a relative or stepparent adopts a child.
 If the child is adopted by somebody other than a relative or stepparent, any visitation rights that existed until then automatically end.

 Tennessee’s grandparent law is not perfect.
 No doubt many grandparents will find the legal requirements overly burdensome and, some might argue, unfair and unjust.
 Parents, for whatever reason, may abuse their rights and deny a natural, normal relationship between grandparent and grandchild.
 The law and the courts recognize the possibilities for misuse of the law.
 The law, and the procedure required by the court, helps to weed out those cases that are harmful for the children and do what is in really in the best interests of the children.

 For more about Tennessee’s grandparents’ visitation rights statute, see Tennessee Grandparent Visitation Rights Law in Tennessee Divorce Law.
+And, see Supreme Court Ruling Puts Parents, Grandparents on Equal Footing When Modifying Grandparent Visitation.
 For updates, analysis, and case law summaries, see the Grandparents’ Visitation Rights category on our Tennessee Family Law Blog.

 References, Resources and More: